franticnerd/academic-kickstart/content/home/about.md

 Science](http://cs.illinois.edu/) from [UIUC](http://illinois.edu) under the
 advisement of [Prof. Jiawei Han](http://www.cs.uiuc.edu/~hanj).

-My research area is data mining and machine learning.
-I am broadly interested in intelligent systems that acquire actionable knowledge from data for decision making and task support.
-My current projects are particularly focused on developing label-efficient and robust learning techniques, with applications in text mining and spatiotemporal data mining.
+My research is to build intelligent systems that acquire knowledge from data for effective task support and decision making.
+Towards this goal, much of my recent work has been centered around **mining unstructured text data**, with particular emphasis on developing techniques that learn from data in a **label-efficient** and **robust** way.
+I am also broadly interested in **probabilistic models**, **uncertainty estimation**, and **semi-supervised learning**.

 I am actively looking for talented and motivated students to work with me.
 Please email me if you are interested.